 Key electro-hydraulic components used in industrial automation

-Modern industrial automation relies increasingly upon electronic systems for control; however, hydraulics are still essential for applications that require high force as well as precise control of motion.
+Modern industrial automation increasingly relies on electronic control systems, but hydraulics remain essential in applications that require high force and precise motion control.

-In a typical example, automated presses use closed-loop control in order to guarantee an exact position during each cycle, even when the load conditions vary from part to piece.
+In one common example, automated press systems use closed-loop control to maintain repeatable positioning during every cycle, even as load conditions change from part to part.

-Traditional hydraulics are based on manual adjustments as well as operator judgement.
-Electro-hydraulic systems include the control layer, which is typically in the form of a PLC or motion controller that controls valves and receives live feedback via sensors.
-This architecture allows for the stability and precision of closed-loop control as well as better positioning and easier integration with plant automation.
+Traditional hydraulics rely on manual adjustments and operator judgment.
+Electro-hydraulic systems insert a control layer, typically a PLC or motion controller, that drives valves and receives real-time feedback from sensors.
+That architecture supports stable and precise closed-loop control, better positioning, and easier integration with plant automation.

 Servo Valves

-Hydraulic motors and hydraulic cylinders convert power from fluids into motion.
-A lot of them have embedded sensors to provide feedback on load or position.
-The power unit—motor, pump reservoir, pump, and pressure regulation—must supply steady and clean hydraulic energy.
-If the system is unable to maintain pressure when it is under load, the control system loses efficiency, regardless of how advanced the electronic components are.
+Cylinders and hydraulic motors convert fluid power into motion.
+Many include embedded sensors for position or load feedback.
+The power unit—pump, motor, reservoir, and pressure regulation—must supply clean and stable hydraulic energy.
+If the unit cannot maintain pressure under load, the control system loses effectiveness no matter how advanced the electronics are.

 How do the components work as a system?

-These systems are used in industrial presses and machines that require high forces and precision, for example, when it comes to injection molding to ensure precision rate and pressure control; in the machine tool industry for positioning and clamping; and in large processes and automation like lifting systems, large manipulators, and steel mill equipment, where a completely electric alternative might not be practical.
+These systems are common in industrial presses and forming machines that demand high force and repeatability, in injection molding for precise speed and pressure control, in machine tools for clamping and positioning, and across heavy process automation such as lift systems, large manipulators, and steel mill equipment where an all-electric alternative may be impractically large.

-• Conditions of the environment, such as dust, vibration, or washdown
+Environmental conditions such as dust, vibration, and washdown

 Valve comparison table